TigersUniverse/Hypernex.Docs/docs/engine-api/audio/index.md

 Method Name | Return Type | Description
 --- | --- | ---
-IsPlaying | bool | Returns true if the attached AudioSource is playing IsMuted | bool | Returns true if the attached AudioSource is muted IsLooping | bool | Returns true if the attached AudioSource is looping
+IsValid | bool | Returns true if there is a valid AudioSource component IsPlaying | bool | Returns true if the attached AudioSource is playing IsMuted | bool | Returns true if the attached AudioSource is muted IsLooping | bool | Returns true if the attached AudioSource is looping